 China Spacesat Co.
 (C¥600118)

 Small satellite and ground equipment producer that could give you some exposure to the Chinese space industry.
-Information may be difficult to glean for Western investors, however, so good luck trying to navigate the impenetrable website.
+Information may be difficult to glean for Western investors however, and the company was blacklisted under the Trump administration in 2020.

 Virgin Galactic Holdings, Inc. ($SPCE)

 Virgin Galactic became the first publicly traded space tourism business on October 28th 2019 when it merged with former Facebook-exec Chamath Palihapitiya’s cash shell.
-Flights are scheduled to begin in 2020 from the futuristic Spaceport America in New Mexico.
+It is the anchor tenant of Spaceport America in New Mexico.

 Momentus Inc. ($MNTS)

-Provides commercial space transportation services and aims to provide a host of in-orbit services such as refueling and repairs.
+Aims to provide commercial space transportation services and a host of in-orbit services such as refueling and repairs.
 Its vehicles use Microwave Electrothermal propulsion.

 The aerospace giant’s Defence and Space division is involved with a number of research and transportation missions on behalf of the ESA, as well as the Ariane Joint Venture with Safran that manufactures launch vehicles for the same space agency.
 The company also builds communication and observation satellites.